Writer: Tom Taylor

 Picture frothing an egg white in a blender.
 You replicate the remnants of intellectual curiosity you would be left with upon reaching the last page of DCeased.

 There is some sort of obscured commentary to do with the ever-present use of mobile devices.
 Here, the Internet is the carrier of a zombie-like condition which infects most of DC Comics’ cast and most of humanity.
 Yes, anti-life can be passed along by phones.
 But, actually, midnight doomscrolling is more entertaining that this title.

 And of course, Darkseid is the bad guy, because this is DC Comics and the editorial decision makers cannot see past their own navels.
 Trigon the Terrible, X’Hal, Starro, Despero, Krona…. so many options, so much nose-picking.

-Most of human survivors take off in three “space arks”, and the Guardians of the Galaxy decide to quarantine the Earth.
+Most of human survivors take off in three “space arks”, and the Guardians of the Universe (the ordinarily benevolent aliens behind the space-patrolling Green Lantern Corps) decide to quarantine the Earth.
 Waverider, a regulator of the timeline, prevents two superheroes, Blue Beetle and Booster Gold, from travelling back in time to stop the outbreak.
 It is a shame that no one can travel back in time a year to stop this comic from being published, or even earlier to stop the creative team of writer Tom Taylor and artists Trevor Hairsine, Stefano Gaudiano, and James Harren.

 The superheroes who fall to zombification tend to do so with self-sacrifice.
 We envisage the spitballing session at DC Comics’ offices: